mbA2D/Test_Equipment_Control/README.md

 Choose to measure voltage, current, or temperature, the number of measurements to take, and the delay before starting the measurements.
 Measurements will be printed out in the console.

+## TODO List
+ - GraphIV.py - Single IR Processing - if we have enough data points for each step, apply some statistical processing (drop outliers, try and account for capacity)
+ - GraphIV.py - Allow processing of a bunch of different cell folders at a time. (e.g. ran the same test on 100 different cells and process the data all at once instead of clicking through all the folders).
+ - There are way too many queues and processes in the MainWindow.
+Consolidate them and make a better messaging system
+ - Allow adding another cycle to test configuration GUI - e.g. Rest then Single IR Test
+ - Make 'charge_discharge_control' file into a class
+ - Double-check commands where possible? e.g. send output on command, then check status of output.
+ - View equipment connections and change settings per instrument instead of having to setup everything again - e.g. remote sense.
+ - Create a 'remove channel' button
+ - Make GUIs better with drop-downs and checkboxes
+    - PSU, Eload, DMM selections should all happen on a single page with a dropdown for each equipment type.
+	- Step cycles should have dropdowns for all text fields instead of requiring to know what goes there (voltage_v, current_a, etc.)
+ - Add a way to get output state of all equipment so we can remove redundant disable and waits.
+ - Create safety limits for extra measurement devices - e.g. cell monitors on multi-cell battery packs, temperature sensors.
+ - Make a way to add temperature control of the ambient temp through heaters - heaters will have external controller, just need to pass setpoint.
+ - Create a way to 'simulate a cell', connect multiple pieces of 'fake' equipment to a 'battery equivalent circuit'
+ - Show which safety error was hit on GUI instead of needing to search through the logs?
+ - Add a button on the GUI to advance to the next cycle or step
+ - Add support for range switching of eloads between different cycles (e.g. use 4A range for a 1A discharge and 40A range for 5A discharge).
+ - Allow 1 device to have multiple uses (e.g. a relay board and voltage/current/temperature monitor all in one) - will be easier when all equipment is virtual
+ - Add features to relay board to define which inputs could connect to which outputs (e.g. share 2 power supplies and 2 eloads between 4 cells).
+(Board definition file for different relay boards?)
+ - Add support for 'scheduling' different cycles when we have relay boards connected - e.g. share an eload and wait for other cell to be done with it.
+ - Properly synchronize voltage and current measurements (only available on certain equipment). - Low Priority
+ - finish adding ICA: smooth data before analysis
+ - HPPC test profile creation gui

 ## TODO List Graveyard
  - DONE - Create an 'add channel' button